Check out this step-by-step guide on how to start a ghost kitchen from home

 When you sell through third-party food delivery apps such as Deliveroo or Uber Eats you are tapping into their existing ecosystem with thousands of people ordering each day.
 This means you don’t have to spend time or money marketing to reach new customers.

 Third parties deal with the delivery

-In addition to having a ready-made client base, third party apps also have the capacity to fulfil the orders, which means you can just focus on creating good food without the headache of logistics.
+In addition to having a ready-made client base, third-party apps also have the capacity to fulfill orders, which means you can just focus on creating good food without the headache of logistics.